GluuFederation/oxd-spring/README.md

     ```
     java -jar target/oxd-spring-4.0-SNAPSHOT.jar
     ```

     The first time you run the application, it tries to register site using the parameters specified in [application.properties](https://github.com/GluuFederation/oxd-spring/blob/master/src/main/resources/application.properties).
-If registration was successful, then [oxd.server.op-host](https://github.com/GluuFederation/oxd-spring/blob/master/src/main/resources/application.properties#L19) and received from oxd server `oxdId` are stored in the H2 database (which is embedded in oxd-spring-0.0.1-SNAPSHOT.jar).
+If registration was successful, then [oxd.server.op-host](https://github.com/GluuFederation/oxd-spring/blob/master/src/main/resources/application.properties#L19) and received from oxd server `oxdId` are stored in the H2 database (which is embedded in oxd-spring-4.0-SNAPSHOT.jar).
 Next time you run the application with the same [oxd.server.op-host](https://github.com/GluuFederation/oxd-spring/blob/master/src/main/resources/application.properties#L19), it will obtain `oxdId` from database.
 [Here](https://github.com/GluuFederation/oxd-spring/blob/master/src/main/java/org/xdi/oxd/spring/Settings.java#L41) is the source code that does this.

 1. Open a browser and point the browser to https://127.0.0.1:8080/.
 This will display Home Page of oxd-spring application with `Login To Gluu` button.
-Click on the button to log into application using OP-Host.
+Click on the button to log into application using OAuth 2.0 security.